 A Potential Game-Changer to Reverse Alcohol Intoxication

-A staggering 3 million deaths occur every year as result from harmful use of alcohol, according to the World Health Organization.
+A staggering 3 million deaths occur every year as a result from harmful use of alcohol, according to the World Health Organization.

 Present in alcoholic drinks, ethanol, normally referred to as ‘alcohol’, affects every part of the human body.
-Brain function, circulation and even nail growth are impacted.
+Brain function, circulation, and even nail growth are impacted.
 When a certain level of blood alcohol concentration is reached, the intoxication can damage organs and lead to death.

 In a study published today in Scientific Reports, a Nature Research Journal, a team of researchers led by Dr. Joseph Fisher presents a proof of concept of a simple method that could become a game-changer in rescue therapy for severe alcohol intoxication, as well as just “sobering up.”

-Normally, 90% of the alcohol in the human body is cleared exclusively by the liver at constant rate that can’t be increased.
-Currently there is no other method, short of dialysis, whereby alcohol can be removed from the blood.
+Normally, 90% of the alcohol in the human body is cleared exclusively by the liver at a constant rate that can’t be increased.
+Currently, there is no other method, short of dialysis, whereby alcohol can be removed from the blood.
 This leaves as the only options to treat life-threatening alcohol levels supportive measures such as giving oxygen, intravenous fluids, breathing assistance, and treating any heart issues with drugs.